angular/components/guides/v15-mdc-migration.md

 ### Progress Spinner

 * Host element is no longer `display: block` which may affect layout.
-To fix layout issues, simply add `display: block` back to the element.
+To fix layout issues add `display: block` back to the element.

 ### Radio